ProgramKingAbel/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-More about nested loops and functions
+## More about nested loops and functions

 and coding challenges

 Get main functions in the header file.

-Header file is created from scratch
+Header file is created with crude functions